nocillax/nocillax-rent-app/Unit-Test-Coverage.md

 ## Conclusion

-The Nocillax Rent App backend demonstrates a strong overall test coverage of 80.56% for statements and 82.91% for lines, indicating a well-tested codebase.
-The controller layer is particularly well-tested with most controllers achieving 100% coverage.
+The Nocillax Rent App backend demonstrates an excellent overall test coverage of 85.88% for statements and 87.48% for lines, indicating a very well-tested codebase.
+The controller layer continues to be particularly well-tested with most controllers achieving 100% coverage.

-Areas needing improvement include the bill generation and payments services, which handle complex business logic that would benefit from additional tests.
-Entity and DTO tests could also be expanded to provide more thorough validation of data structures.
+Recent improvements have significantly enhanced coverage in previously weak areas, particularly in the bill generation service, payments service, and DTOs.
+All critical business paths now have over 90% coverage, providing strong confidence in the reliability of these core processes.

-All 214 tests are currently passing, providing confidence in the current implementation.
-With the recommended improvements, the test suite would provide even stronger guarantees of system reliability and correctness.
+All 274 tests are currently passing, providing high confidence in the current implementation.
+The test suite now offers strong guarantees of system reliability and correctness, with only entity relationship testing remaining as an area for future improvement.